KaveIO/Eskapade/docs/source/installation.rst

 * See `Eskapade on a virtual machine`_ to get started with Vagrant.
 * See `Eskapade on your own machine`_ for the local installation requirements.

-This manual is written for Linux systems, but Eskapade also runs fine on `MacOS <mac_os.html>`_ systems.
+This manual is written for Linux systems, but Eskapade also runs fine on `macOS <mac_os.html>`_ systems.

 Eskapade with Docker